Archive of Past Miller Productions

 ![]() |

 - Death of a Salesman 24 Jan.-15 Feb. by The Citadel Theatre, 9828 101 A Avenue, Edmonton, Alberta, Canada.
 Directed by Directed by Daryl Cloran, with John Ullyatt, Nadien Chu, Nathan Kay, Alexander Ariate, Anthony Santiago, Andrew Wheeler, Tess Degenstein, Jeff Gladstone, Christina Nguyen, Tenaj Williamsn, and Morgan Yamada.
 Set design by Beyata Hackborn.
 Call 780.425.1820 or check the website for more details (talkbacks on 11 and 12 Feb.).
 Visually, Cloran’s production departs from previous versions, which often use a house as the backdrop for the play.
 Opting instead for a set that mirrors Willy’s unravelling state of mind.
 Many of the props are mounted on wheels, creating a swirling, unstable environment as scenes shift.
 “Suddenly (Willy Loman) is in the midst of a scene and it starts to deconstruct around him, and things disappear,” Cloran explains.
 Though the script remains unchanged, the production offers a strikingly different visual experience, including four pianos that are mounted around the stage, with which the ensemble interacts throughout the show!
+There are plans with Arts Club Theater Company to revive this production from 21 Jan.-21 Feb. in 2027 at their Stanley BFL CANADA venue, 2750 Granville Street, Vancouver, BC, Canada.

 |